Falkirk and District Tramways

 Falkirk and District Tramways staff photo

 Three conductresses, three motormen and a ticket inspector — photo undated, but probably taken in the 1920s.
-The two outside motormen are wearing 'lancer-style' tunics with 'F D T C' on the upright collars, whereas the man in the centre is wearing the older style single-breasted jacket, devoid of system initials.
+The two outside motormen are wearing lancer-style tunics with 'F D T C' on the stand-up collars, whereas the man in the centre is wearing the older style single-breasted jacket, devoid of system initials.

 Falkirk and District Tramways Tram No 14 and crew

-Conductress and motorman in summer wear with Tramcar No 14 — photo undated, but probably taken in the 1930s.
+A conductress and motorman in summer wear with a new Tramcar No 14 — photo undated, but probably taken in the 1930s.
 The motorman is wearing the style of jacket issued late in the tramway's existence, with 'F D T' on the bearer's right-hand lapel.
 It is unclear what he is wearing on his left-hand lapel as other photos show this unadorned.
 His cap badge looks odd as well, though this may just be a curved example of the standard grade badge.

 Senior staff